 Traditional Tattoo Fonts

 These fonts are widely popular for lettering tattoos.
 They are cursive and calligraphy style script fonts that read fluidly and elegantly.
-Some of our favorite traditional tattoo fonts are Angilla Tattoo, Wedding Text Std, Sabbath Black, and Bernhardt Standard Std.
+Some of our favorite traditional tattoo fonts are Angilla Tattoo, Wedding Text Std, and Bernhardt Standard Std.
 We suggest using such fonts for short text, such as name or date.
 Otherwise, it may be difficult to read in longer text.

 - Old English Std